NapaSan Construction Zones

 Approximately 615 sewer laterals will be repaired or replaced as part of this project.
 Through this project, 5.9 miles of pipeline (approximately 2.2% of the total sewer system) will be rehabilitated or replaced.
 The construction will take place in phases between mid-February and October of 2019.

-Current Construction Location: During the week of August 12, sewer rehabilitation work will take place on South Terrace Drive (south of Shetler) and Marshall Avenue.
+Current Construction Location: During the week of August 26, sewer rehabilitation work will take place on South Terrace Drive (south of Shetler), Shurtleff Avenue (south of Shetler), and Marshall Avenue.

-Paving on County maintained streets is nearly complete.
-However some follow-up work is expected to occur over the next two to three weeks, including adjusting utility covers to grade and installation of striping and pavement markings.
+Paving on County maintained streets has been completed.
+However, some follow-up work is expected to occur over the next two weeks, including adjusting utility covers to grade and installation of striping and pavement markings.